DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 Courses are available across England.
 Most candidates complete a SKE course before starting their teacher training year, but it’s sometimes possible to complete it alongside your initial teacher training (ITT) course.
 You may also be able to study part-time.

-You may also be eligible to receive the SKE participant bursary, contact your ITT and SKE provider for more information.
-For academic year 2022/23, the participant bursary funding is £175 per week.
+You may also be eligible to receive the SKE bursary, contact your ITT and SKE provider for more information.
+For academic year 2022/23, the bursary funding is £175 per week.

 [Find out if there's a subject knowledge enhancement (SKE) course for your subject](https://www.gov.uk/government/publications/subject-knowledge-enhancement-course-directory/subject-knowledge-enhancement-ske-course-directory).